rapportive-oss/model-r/README.md

-Model-R is a minimal model layer for javascript, with the design goal of optimizing for developer productivity on modern browsers. (sorry, no IE support yet!).
+Modelr is a minimal model layer for javascript, with the design goal of optimizing for developer productivity on modern browsers. (sorry, no IE support yet!).

 Key points